yichunzhao/jdbc-postgres/README.md

 ### Exception Handling

-The SQLException is the only exception for the JDBC.
+Every exception in JDBC is SQLException.
 It is too general to handle.

 So, may re-pack it into your own exceptions, having an error code and/or into a specific exception.